cybercog/laravel-love/README.md

 ### Facades

-Laravel Love ships with `Love` facade and provide a "static" interface to classes that are available in the application's service container.
-It allows to execute actions as `Reacterable` model instead of acting as `Reacter` and affect on `Reactable` models instead of `Reactant`.
-It just gets required models under the hood.
+Laravel Love ships with `Love` facade and allows to execute actions as `Reacterable` model instead of acting as `Reacter` and affect on `Reactable` models instead of `Reactant`.

 > Note: Love facade is experimental feature which will be refactored in next releases.
 > Try to avoid it's usage if possible